Decision 2020: An Early Look at the Indiana 5th Congressional District

 She ran as the Democratic nominee to become Indiana's Lieutenant Governor in 2016, alongside Democratic State Representative and gubernatorial nominee John R. Gregg.
 The pair – once thought to have a marginal lead over their Republican opponents – lost by nearly six points.
 Despite the loss, Hale grew in popularity with Indiana Democratic party voters.

 As for her chances at the Democratic nomination, she has spent over nine times more than her biggest Democratic opponent.
-The DCCC also announced their endorsement of Hale's campaign in January 2020, alongside an announcement that added the Indiana 5th District to the DCCC's "Red to Blue" program that recognizes and identifies vulnerable GOP-held Congressional districts.
+The DCCC also announced their endorsement of Hale's campaign in January 2020, alongside a press release adding the Indiana 5th District to the DCCC's "Red to Blue" program that recognizes and identifies vulnerable GOP-held Congressional districts.

 Since the beginning of Thornton's campaign, FEC filing data suggests that she's raised just over $50,000 this election cycle.
 That said, she only raised $12,418.16 in individual contributions in the final quarter of 2019, significantly less than Hale's $216,251.18 (which is nearly 17 times Thornton's quarter four contributions).